-Me-time is… taking a class or going to a session, whether it be intellectual, physical or otherwise, because even though it may seem like more work, it’s work I’m choosing to further myself and my interests.
+Me-time is… taking a class or going to a session, whether it be intellectual, physical, or otherwise because even though it may seem like more work, it’s work I’m choosing to further myself and my interests.

 Me-time is… turning off my flipping phone every once in a while.
-Because my life should never be fully encompassed by work emails, Facebook feeds and texts.
+Because my life should never be fully encompassed by work emails, Facebook feeds, and texts.

-Me-time is… taking the extra time and effort to make real food and consciously making healthier choices, even if that means taking time away from other areas in my life, because if I don’t take care of the actual me, there won’t be one left.
+Me-time is… taking the extra time and effort to make real food and consciously making healthier choices, even if that means taking time away from other areas in my life because if I don’t take care of the actual me, there won’t be one left.

 Me-time is… still, of course, Netflix binging or drinking an entire bottle of wine with a friend while reminiscing about old times (or bitching about present times), because life is about balance and moderation.
-As long as I’m using me-time to make sure I’m taking care of me on a basic-needs level and a relaxation level, it’s more than okay to just let loose from me-time to me-time.
+As long as I’m using me-time to make sure I’m taking care of myself on a basic-needs level and a relaxation level, it’s more than okay to just let loose from me-time to me-time.

 Published on February 8, 2016 Updated on 16 April 2022